 If the role is new it will need to be evaluated, and if it’s not new it will need to be re-evaluated under our new Buckinghamshire Council terms and conditions, although this may have already happened.
 You’ll need to submit the job summary for job evaluation before you recruit.
 You can find all the relevant forms below.

 If you’re recruiting for a job that requires a DBS check, make sure the summary includes safeguarding responsibilities and behaviours.

 Getting your manager’s agreement to recruit

 Your decision to recruit will need to be signed off by your head of services or director.
-Hiring Managers should ask their Corporate Director for approval for each vacancy prior to completing the Vacancy Approval Form (VAF) or undertaking the Job Evaluation process for a new role.
+Hiring Managers should complete the Vacancy Approval Form (VAF) on SAP Manager Self Service.
+Job evaluations require Service Director approval.
 When submitting a VAF, be sure to choose the right contract type for the job you’re recruiting for, and to include the job summary you’ve created when you submit it.
 When you’ve done this, you’ll get an email at each stage of the approval process.